 Yes, we did!
 We made one of our favorite cookies into a macaron!
-These Snickerdoodle Macarons have a vanilla cinnamon shell with a cinnamon sugar pastry cream filling and they are absolutely delightful!
+Snickerdoodle Macarons with Cinnamon Sugar Pastry Cream are absolutely delightful!

 How to make Macarons?